Parascientific Escape: Cruise in the Distant Seas: Gameplay

 Similarly to Spike Chunsoft's Zero Escape, the game is a visual novel adventure game with incorporates escape the room segments.
 The player controls a young psychic called Hitomi Akeneno, as she attempts to find the truth behind mysterious circumstances occurring on a cruise ship.
 The game progresses between conversations with other characters presented as visual novel scenes, and point-and-click adventure gameplay in which the player has various options in order to try and find a way to progress past their current location.

 The primary game-play involves clicking on the background to interact with various things in the environment.
 Touching most objects in the environment will give a list of actions you can perform, such as "look" to examine something or "enter" to progress past a door.
 The player can also interact with objects via the "examine" option in the menu, however, they have discovered the object by clicking first.
 The player may pick up items, which will be added to the "item" menu.
 They can then use these items during the course of various puzzles by selecting them from this menu, then interacting with whatever they want to use it on.
 The player can also select "talk" from the menu to converse with Hitomi's companions about various topics, as well as "travel", to fast travel to any currently available location.
 A "hint" option is also available, where the player can gain help on puzzles from their companions.
 The player can acquire several hints for the same puzzle, each subsequent hint spelling the solution out even more.
 At times the player comes across moments when they are required to use Hitomi's psychic abilities, by clicking on the "PSI" option when it comes available.
-These sections consist of first using clairvoyance to look behind a surface, before then using telekenisis to manipulate the objects behind it, in an attempt to bring an object out of a hole, open a lock, or move something to a particular place.
+These sections consist of first using clairvoyance to look behind a surface, before then using telekinesis to manipulate the objects behind it, in an attempt to bring an object out of a hole, open a lock, or move something to a particular place.
 However, both of these are limited to the available points.
 Looking behind limited parts of the surface uses up one "clairvoyance point", while every manipulation of an object uses up one "telekinesis point".

 In between the escape segments the player is typically progressed via visual novel story scenes toward the next escape segment.
 However, they are sometimes also required to progress via gameplay.
 Some segments, involve the player's only option being to "talk" to a character, with the game progressing once all topics have been discussed.